oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 :::

 :::tip
-Before executing this command, if the host needs to append the address of the IPV6 tunnel, see the ```LXD Custom``` section for appending it to the corresponding file, but **please ignore the initial environment modification section for it**.
+Before executing this command, if the host needs to append the address of the IPV6 tunnel, see the ```incus Custom``` section for appending it to the corresponding file, but **please ignore the initial environment modification section for it**.
 :::

 - If vmbr0 is not created, it is automatically created with the same logic as the main installation